We develop and support a diverse range of research.

-We provide our researchers with innovative platforms to approach and solve problems, such as pop-up research labs, huddles, ultimate peer reviews and retreats.
+We provide researchers with innovative platforms to approach and solve problems, such as pop-up research labs, huddles, ultimate peer reviews and retreats.

 Our research projects are focused on solving problems of real-world and theoretical significance.
 They range from looking at how we address inadequate infrastructure, governance and public knowledge as climate change brings longer and more intense heat waves to transformations in law and society arising from new biosciences and biotechnologies and finding ways to end racism.

 We strive to promote the value of the humanities, arts, and social sciences research through multidisciplinary collaborations.
-For example, we are currently working with the University of Sydney Nano Institute to bring our approach to nanotechnology research and development.

 Our research is motivated by problem solving using humanities and social sciences concepts and methods.
 We tap into a degree of intellectual depth that is unique to the 168-year history of research in humanities and social science at the University of Sydney and aim to provide clarity in conducting and communicating our research to ensure the efficacy of our work.